awslabs/graphstorm/docs/source/install/env-setup.rst

-For example, assuming our current directory is where we cloned ``graphstorm/``, we can use the following to build the local image:
+For example, assuming our current directory is where we cloned ``graphstorm/``, we can use the following command to build the local image:

 .. code-block:: bash